damdaepark/pymatcc/README.md

 ## Data
-The prediction model was trained based on the Materials Project dataset (ver.
-2022.10.28).
+Materials Project dataset (ver.
+2022.10.28) was used for training the prediction model.

 ## Contributors
 This software was primarily written by Dr. Damdae Park and was advised by Dr. Kyeongsu Kim.

 ## Citation
-If you use `pymatgen` in your research, please consider citing the following work:
+If you use `pymatcc` in your research, please consider citing the following work:

 > Damdae Park, Wonsuk Chung, Byoung Koun Min, Ung Lee, Seungho Yu and Kyeongsu Kim.
 > Computational screening of sodium solid electrolytes through unsupervised learning.
 > npj Computational Materials.
 2024.
 [URL link TBD]

 ## License
-pymatcc is released under the MIT license.
+`pymatcc` is released under the MIT license.
 The terms of the licenses are as follows:

 > The MIT License (MIT) Copyright (c) 2011-2012 MIT & LBNL
 >